-A separate McKinsey article states that of all current manufacturing jobs, some 59 per cent could feasibly be automated.
-However, that statistic is tempered by the fact that only humans can complete the remaining 41 per cent.
+A separate McKinsey article states that of all current manufacturing jobs, some 59 percent could feasibly be automated.
+However, that statistic is tempered by the fact that only humans can complete the remaining 41 percent.
 So, in which sectors will machines gradually take over?

-The report states that the most accurate way to record how technically feasible automation might be is to analyse work activities, rather than actual jobs.
+The report states that the most accurate way to record how technically feasible automation might be is to analyze work activities, rather than actual jobs.
 So, using data from the US Bureau of Labor Statistics and O*Net, it was discovered that 78 per cent of ‘predictable physical work’ was most susceptible to automation.

 By far the most obvious candidate for automation, the manufacturing sector continues to automate year on year.
 Repetitive, predictable tasks, from packaging products, loading pallets and mixing soup, can all be performed by robots, as can building cars, computers and a raft of other goods.
 However, manufacturing isn’t actually the top contender when it comes to automation as you might think.
 Rather, that accolade actually belongs to…